 5. Get Help for Disordered Eating

 I actually laughed out loud when I came upon this quote in Aron’s book: “If you are an HSP with an eating disorder, you are certain to be headed for serious trouble until you solve it.”
 It’s so straightforward and it’s so true (and could have saved me some trouble).
-Disordered eating and eating disorders are ways to manage our emotions, and yet we end up completely altering our biochemistry and our emotions are anything but managed.
-Continue to see your treatment team of therapist, dietitian, psychiatrist, and physician or assemble a team ASAP.
+Disordered eating and eating disorders are ways to manage our emotions, and yet we end up completely altering our biochemistry when we restrict or overeat food and our emotions are anything but managed.
+Continue to see your treatment team of therapist, dietitian, psychiatrist, and physician or assemble a team ASAP if you’re struggling with an eating disorder or disordered eating.
 Seek out higher levels of care, as needed.
 And be sure to bring your awareness of your sensitivity to the attention of your healthcare providers (although we’re pretty aware of the sensitivities of our clients, but it’s still always good to bring up for the less intuitive professional).

 6. Consider Alternative Diets

 HSPs often pick up on the suffering of those around them.
 Often, this can include the suffering of animals.
 Many people who are not highly sensitive are uncomfortable with the way animals used for food are treated, but they may be able to put it out of mind.
 However, it is perfectly normal to not be able to put the image or thought of suffering out of your mind when you’re highly sensitive.
 A vegetarian or vegan diet is not difficult to follow, with so many yummy alternatives, and perfectly healthy (or healthier) when properly planned.
 It is also very important to keep in mind that there is no “perfect” way to eat that does not harm anyone.
 You can only do the best you can.